-But before you go cover your pits in green goop, do these detoxes really work?
+But before you cover your pits in green sludge, let’s take a look at whether these detoxes really work.

 Most armpit detoxes are meant to make the transition from an aluminum-based antiperspirant to a natural deodorant easier.
-Many of the articles in favor of armpit detoxes claim that the natural deodorant will work better afterward.
+Many of the articles in favor of armpit detoxes claim that the natural deodorant, such as baking soda deodorant, will work better afterward.

-There’s no proof that these detoxes can reduce odor or make a deodorant more effective.
-However, deodorant and antiperspirants change the types and amounts of bacteria in the armpit.
+However, there’s no proof that these detoxes reduce odor or make a deodorant more effective.
+But deodorant and antiperspirants change the types and amounts of bacteria in the armpit.

-When people who typically used only deodorant, or went without any product, applied antiperspirant, the Staphylococci bacteria on their skin decreased.
+When the people in the study who typically used deodorant without sweat-blocking ingredients, or who went without any product, applied an antiperspirant, the Staphylococci bacteria on their skin decreased.

-These changes in bacteria can make room for super smelly bacteria to take over.
-Antiperspirant can increase the amount of Actinobacteria, a bad-smelling bacterium, on the skin, according to a small Belgian study.
+These changes can make room for bacteria that emit odor to take over.
+Antiperspirant can increase the amount of Actinobacteria, an odorous bacterium, on the skin, according to a small 2014 study.

 This imbalance in bacteria can be one reason why transitioning from an antiperspirant to a natural deodorant can make you feel extra smelly.
 It takes time for the bacteria on your skin to balance out, and any product applied — including natural deodorant, soap, or a detox mask — can alter the types and amounts of bacteria.

-The vinegar in the detox may help remove some of the odor-causing bacteria, but so will soap and water.
+The vinegar in the detox mask may help remove some odor-causing bacteria, but so will soap and water.

 Antiperspirant works by temporarily clogging sweat glands to decrease sweating.
 It does this by creating a gel on the surface of the skin.
-It’s not absorbed into the skin, but there are irritants such as fragrances, alcohol, and other irritating ingredients.
+It’s not absorbed into the skin, but it does contain irritants, such as fragrances and alcohol.

 A detox mask may also remove the antiperspirant from your skin.
-But it’s more likely that rinsing the mask off with water when you’re done will have done the trick.
+But it’s more likely that rinsing the mask off with water when you’re done will do the trick.

-If you need to be sure all traces of fragrances, alcohol, and other irritants are removed, it’d help to follow the water rinse with a soap and water scrub with a washcloth to remove the antiperspirant.
+If you want to be sure all traces of fragrances, alcohol, and other irritants are removed, follow the water rinse with a soap and water scrub with a washcloth to remove the antiperspirant.

-“All of these clay products and things that are trying to pull out toxins are really just a myth,” said Shilpi Khetarpal, a dermatologist at the Cleveland Clinic.
+“All of these clay products and things that are trying to pull out toxins are really just a myth,” says dermatologist Shilpi Khetarpal.
 “The liver and kidneys really take care of detoxing the body from any harmful chemicals.
-There’s no way to get them out of the sweat glands or out of the skin,” she explained.
+There’s no way to get them out of the sweat glands or out of the skin.”

 There’s no evidence that toxins can be physically pulled out of the skin or deeper layers of tissue.
 Sweat can carry toxins like heavy metals out of the body, but it’s unlikely that clay alone can lift them from the tissues under the skin.

 Redness and itchiness may be from an increase in bacteria as your body adjusts.
-But more likely, it’s a reaction to the ingredients in the natural deodorant like baking soda and cornstarch.
+More likely, it’s a reaction to the ingredients in the natural deodorant, like baking soda and cornstarch.

 Stop using a product immediately if you develop burning, itching, redness, or a rash.
 An armpit detox can’t prevent this irritation.
-It’ll likely only make it more inflamed once you’ve already had a reaction.
+It will likely make it more inflamed if you’ve already had a reaction.

-“I would caution people against [an armpit detox],” said Khetarpal.
+“I would caution people against [an armpit detox],” Khetarpal says.
 “There’s no need for it, it hasn’t shown to be useful, and it’s going to do nothing or just give you some problems.”

-Instead, a simple wash with a gentle soap and water will remove any of the antiperspirant or deodorant on your skin and help control odor.
+Instead, a simple wash with a gentle soap and water will remove antiperspirant or deodorant on your skin and help control odor.